Writing Mentors: What they do and how to select one

 Why hire a professional writing mentor or coach?
 Isn’t it enough to attend a class/workshop or a writing group?
 Or ask a friend or relative to comment?
 It depends what you want and need.

 What about having a friend or relative informally comment on your work?
 Sometimes this arrangement works.
-But ask yourself if your chosen person has the experience and expertise to—
+But does your chosen person have the experience and expertise to—

 - understand your work and provide helpful comments